Discover God’s will for your next stage of life

 - Team: Since the enemy likes to divide and conquer, stay in close fellowship with other “surrendered” followers of Christ who share the same “vision.”
 Spur each other on, pray, plan and achieve together.

-- Plan: Though God can use you when you least expect it, He wants you to look before we leap at what simple, practical steps it will take to make progress toward the vision He has given you.
+- Plan: Though God can use you when you least expect it, He wants you to look before you leap – to see what simple, practical steps it will take to make progress toward the vision He has given you.

 - Equipping: Guts will only get you so far.
 You must keep an eye out for tools, contacts, training and resources that will keep you moving forward on the vision.
 You should always be learning and growing.